-- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-• Since the total may include students who did not provide gender data, the detail need not sum to the total.

-• If your institution collects and reports non-binary gender data, please use the "Another Gender" category.

-• Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-• Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2024. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-First-Time, First-Year Student Applicants Total Total first-time, first-year men who applied 5132 Total first-time, first-year women who applied 6536 Total first-time, first-year another gender who applied 0
+First-Time, First-Year Student Applicants Total Total first-time, first-year men who applied 5684 Total first-time, first-year women who applied 7082 Total first-time, first-year another gender who applied 0 Total first-time, first-year unknown gender who applied 0

-First-Time, First-Year Student Admits Total Total first-time, first-year men who were admitted 3055 Total first-time, first-year women who were admitted 4196 Total first-time, first-year another gender who were admitted 0
+First-Time, First-Year Student Admits Total Total first-time, first-year men who were admitted 3378 Total first-time, first-year women who were admitted 4581 Total first-time, first-year another gender who were admitted 0 Total first-time, first-year unknown gender who were admitted 0

-First-Time, First-Year Student Enrollees by Status Total Total full-time, first-time, first-year men who enrolled 654 Total part-time, first-time, first-year men who enrolled 3 Total full-time, first-time, first-year women who enrolled 890 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year another gender who enrolled 0 Total part-time, first-time, first-year another gender who enrolled 0
+First-Time, First-Year Student Enrollees by Status Total Total full-time, first-time, first-year men who enrolled 674 Total part-time, first-time, first-year men who enrolled 3 Total full-time, first-time, first-year women who enrolled 886 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year another gender who enrolled 0 Total part-time, first-time, first-year another gender who enrolled 0 Total full-time, first-time, first-year unknown gender who enrolled 0 Total part-time, first-time, first-vear unknown gender who enrolled 0

-If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2023
+If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2024 Please report based on known physical address at time of application.

-First-Time, First-Year Student In-State Out-of-State International Unknown Total Total first-time, first-year who 10108 1261 299 25 11668 Total first-time, first-year who were admitted 6415 773 63 22 7251 Total first-time, first-year who enrolled 1470 79 19 0 1568
+First-Time, First-Year Student Applicants Total In-State Out-of-State International Unknown Total first-time, first-year who applied 12766 11097 1421 210 38 Total first-time, first-year who were admitted 7959 6980 888 74 17 Total first-time, first-year who enrolled 1563 1475 83 5 0